Annis Boudinot Stockton: Marriage and family

 Around 1757, Boudinot married Richard Stockton, an attorney from a prominent family.
 Part of the New Jersey elite class, they had several children.

 During the American Revolution, her husband was one of the signatories of the Declaration of Independence.
 Annis Stockton became known as the "Duchess of Morven," their mansion and estate in Princeton, New Jersey, where they entertained many prominent guests.
 These included George Washington, with whom Annis Stockton had a correspondence, sending him numerous poems as part of it.
 Morven was named after a mythical Gaelic kingdom in a poem by Ossian.
-Morven would become the New Jersey Governor's Mansion between 1944 and 1981.
+Morven would serve as the New Jersey Governor's Mansion between 1944 and 1981.

 During the war, British general General Cornwallis plundered Morven, burned Stockton's "splendid library and papers, and drove off his stock, much of which was blooded and highly valuable." ("Blooded" means purebred and thus valuable.)
 Richard Stockton had escaped but was later captured and imprisoned by the British.
 He suffered lasting ill effects to his health and died in 1781 at the age of 51, before the official end of the war.

 The Boudinot-Stockton families were also connected through Annis's younger brother Elias Boudinot.
 He had studied law with her husband to prepare for the bar.
 After establishing himself as an attorney, Elias married Hannah Stockton, Richard's younger sister.
 Boudinot became a statesman from New Jersey and was elected as President of the Continental Congress in 1782–1783.
 He signed the Treaty of Paris.